 Most likely, cybersecurity is not on top of your mind, unless something happens that makes you realise how important it is to protect your sensitive business information right from the start.

-According to the security firm Threat Metrix, cybercrime attacks went up by 50 percent in all segments in the 2nd quarter of 2016, which is a worrisome trend.
+According to security firm Threat Metrix, cybercrime attacks went up by 50 percent in all segments in the 2nd quarter of 2016, which is a worrisome trend.
 Startups are considered to be an especially easy prey for hackers: in 2014, 85 percent of all data breaches were directed at small businesses and startups.

 Besides targeted cyber crime, startups suffer from malware, rogue software, unprotected Wi-Fi and much more.
 While the types of attacks could be many, we have selected some common sense solutions that every startup owner should know.

 Make sure all websites that you give your data to have the secure https URL.
 The ‘s’ in the URL means that it is a secure protocol and your data is encrypted properly.